MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantRenameSitePrioritization.md

 # Get-SPOTenantRenameSitePrioritization
 ## SYNOPSIS
-Returns the list of sites that are prioritized for early execution, as part of Advanced Tenant Rename.
+Returns the list of sites that are prioritized for early execution, as part of [Advanced Tenant Rename](/sharepoint/change-your-sharepoint-domain-name#advanced-tenant-rename-preview).
 ## SYNTAX
 ```
 Get-SPOTenantRenameSitePrioritization [<CommonParameters>]
 ```
 ## DESCRIPTION
-This cmdlet can be used to view the currently prioritized sites, as part of Advanced Tenant Rename.
+This cmdlet can be used to view the currently prioritized sites, as part of [Advanced Tenant Rename](/sharepoint/change-your-sharepoint-domain-name#advanced-tenant-rename-preview).

 The output is a list of all site URLs, one per row.
 If desired, the output can be downloaded using the standard PowerShell Out-File option.
-If you want just the count of prioritized sites, you can use the standard Measure option.
+If you want just the count of prioritized sites, you can use the standard Measure-Object option.

 You must be a SharePoint or Global Administrator to run this cmdlet.
 ## EXAMPLES